 Š Can be an in-class PowerPoint presentation, or you can make a video (e.g., on YouTube), or a combination.

 Š Organize well & practice to make sure you can complete it less than your allocated time, to allow for questions.

-Š Maximum time: 20 minutes for groups projects, 15 minutes for individual projects
+Š Maximum time: 15 minutes, with some extending to 20 minutes for larger groups

-Š This report should include your revised Analysis Paper
+Š This report should include the best parts of your revised Analysis Papers.

 Š See Paper Formats for a full description of what should go into this paper.